Technical

 Tooling and workpiece safety Rounded edges, limited protrusions, controlled pinch points, breakaway or compliance features where suitable

-Verification and recovery Vision/position checks, grip confirmation, error states that prevent unsafe retries
+Verification and recovery Machine vision checks, grip confirmation, error states that prevent unsafe retries

 Documentation Risk assessment, safety function validation, operating instructions, training records